WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 ---

-## `FileAccess` Pipeline
+## `FileAccess` Module

-File access functions are mostly used as internal helper functions for the package.
+These functions provide helper methods for accessing files, and are mostly used internally by the package.

 One notable function, `MapFiles`, takes a path to a folder, and generates a dictionary of paths to files contained within.
 This makes it easier to create a loop over subfiles, reading them in and performing analysis.